-The USDA/1890 National Scholars Program offers scholarships to U.S. citizens that are seeking a bachelor’s degree at one of the eighteen 1890 Historically Black Land-Grant Institutions in any field of study in agriculture, food, natural resource sciences or other related disciplines.
+The goal of the USDA/1890 National Scholars Program is to increase the number of minorities studying agriculture, food, natural resource sciences, and the related disciplines.
 National Scholars are required to study in the following or related disciplines.

-Scholarships are awarded annually and must be used at one of the eighteen 1890 Historically Black Land-Grant Institutions.
-Each award provides annual tuition, employment, employee benefits, and use of a laptop computer, printer and software while on scholarship, fees, books, room and board for each of the academic years the scholarship is awarded.
-Each annual scholarship renewal is contingent upon satisfactory performance and normal progress toward the bachelor's degree.
+Scholarships are awarded annually and must be used at one of the 1890 Historically Black Land-Grant Universities.
+Each award provides full tuition, as well as room and board, for the term of the scholarship.
+The scholarship may be renewed each year, contingent upon satisfactory academic performance and normal progress toward the bachelor's degree.

-To be eligible for the USDA/1890 National Scholars Program a student must:
+To be eligible for the USDA/1890 National Scholars Program scholarship a student must: